 How to Write a Blog Post – Initial Setup

-These are the steps you should take to create not only your first post but all your WordPress blog posts.
+These are the steps you should take to create not only your first post but also all of your future posts.

 Your first post should be short and convey a few ideas in just a few sentences: